mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-install/index.md

 * You must have access to the DC/OS web-based administrative console or DC/OS command-line interface.
 * You must have an account with administrative privileges to provision a service account and to store a secret to secure the cluster.

 If you are installing on DC/OS Enterprise, you must log in as a user with the appropriate permissions for the security mode--disabled, permissive, or strict--associated with the cluster.
-For more information about the permissions required when using different security modes, see [necessary permissions](/1.12/security/ent/perms-reference/).
+For more information about the permissions required when using different security modes, see [Permissions reference](/1.12/security/ent/perms-reference/).

 ## Install with the default configuration options
 You can install Marathon-LB with its default configuration settings on a DC/OS open source cluster or on a DC/OS enterprise cluster by using either the DC/OS web-based administrative console or by running DC/OS commands in a shell terminal.

 ### To install with the default settings using the web-based DC/OS console:
 1. Log in to your DC/OS cluster using a web browser.
-1. Click **Catalog** and search for the {{ model.techName }} package.
+1. Click **Catalog** and search for the Marathon-LB package.
 1. Select the package, then click **Review & Run** to display the **Edit Configuration** page.
 1. Configure the package settings, as needed, using the DC/OS UI or by clicking **JSON Editor** and modifying the app definition manually.